OWASP/www-policy/operational/expense-reimbursement.md

 Generally, the policy of the Foundation is that all expenses should be "fair and reasonable" as measured by leadership, the community, and the standards for non-profit foundations.
 Historical approval of expenses does not obligate the Foundation to appoval like expenses in the future.
 Those items which are considered fair and reasonable include:
 - Chapter Specific
   - Event Services, Catering, and Space for Chapter Meetings
+  - Laptops and A/V equipment for broadcasting or recording meetings
+  - Books for study group participants
+  - Giveaways for meeting attendees
 - Project Specific
   - Graphic Design
   - Technical Contractor